Why is marketing even worth considering in 2023?

 - Retail, health, training & education, automobile, and food are the top 5 industries generating high ROI in digital marketing.

-How can you become the person brands want to hire in order to take their digital marketing efforts to the next level?
+How can you become an SEO consultant the person brands want to hire in order to take their digital marketing efforts to the next level?

 What training do you need to become a digital marketer in 2022?
 Is a digital marketing degree the way to go?

-How do I know?
-Because I have completed a Master Degree in Digital Marketing from the University of Portsmouth, UK.
-So I am sharing my experiences in this article.
+In my experience, I have completed a Master Degree in Digital Marketing from the University of Portsmouth, UK.
+And I can tell you that I currently use in my SEO work only 10% of what I learnt.

 This article will discuss the benefits and drawbacks of a digital marketing degree and other options to become a savvy digital marketer in the 21st century.